-“I was really interested in both cancer and insulin, and until that observation (of PI3K) no one really suspected that they were connected.
-Now we know there are very strong links,” said Cantley.
+“I was really interested in both cancer and insulin,” said Cantley, “and until that observation [of PI3K] no one really suspected that they were connected.
+Now we know there are very strong links.”
 For instance, doctors now know that people who become insulin resistant (a risk for type 2 diabetes) from an unhealthy diet and lifestyle have a higher risk for cancer.
 Researchers have also located specific genes such as PIK3CA which, when altered, encode faulty PI3K enzymes.
 These faulty PI3K enzymes promote cancerous growth by changing how a cell uses insulin.
 The PIK3CA gene codes for a protein that becomes a building block of the PI3K enzyme.
 When PIK3CA mutates in a certain way, malformed PI3K enzymes result and begin to wreak havoc in the cell.

 Within a decade after Cantley and colleagues first published about PI3K, a team of scientists cloned the PIK3CA gene from a cow, and found its specific location on chromosome 3.

-Imaging the PI3K enzyme as a simple car.
-The part of the protein encoded by PIK3CA (p100-alpha) would be the gas pedal, jump starting the action of PI3K, while the p85 part of the protein would act as a brake, keeping the action of the enzyme in check.
+Imagine the PI3K enzyme as a simple car.
+The part of the protein encoded by PIK3CA (p100-alpha) would be the gas pedal, jump-starting the action of PI3K, while the p85 part of the protein would act as a brake, keeping the action of the enzyme in check.
 A PIK3CA mutation results in a PI3K enzyme with its foot on the gas.

-Today, PIK3CA mutations have now been flagged in a large fraction of tumors in breast, breast, endometrial, prostate, brain, thyroid, head, neck, and stomach cancers, among others.
+Today, PIK3CA mutations have now been flagged in a large fraction of tumors in breast, endometrial, prostate, brain, thyroid, head and neck, and stomach cancers, among others.

 A PIK3CA mutation can be a treatment target

-These initial experiments were effective and soon a dozen PI3K-targeted drugs were in the works for initial tests.
-In 2009, Cantley and a team of renowned researchers received a $15 million dollar research grant from StandUp 2 Cancer to study PI3K-related cancers in women.
+These initial experiments were effective, and soon a dozen PI3K-targeted drugs were in the works for initial tests.
+In 2009, Cantley and a team of renowned researchers received a $15 million research grant from StandUp 2 Cancer to study PI3K-related cancers in women.
 The research funded by that grant helped move along research into drugs that may treat PIK3CA-related tumors.
-Since then, PIC3CA inhibitors—including buparlisib (BKM120) and BYL719 from Novartis—have shown promise in clinical trials.
+Since then, PIK3CA inhibitors—including buparlisib (BKM120) and BYL719 from Novartis—have shown promise in clinical trials.